abbreviatedman/spellbound/data/quotes.md

 56
 00:02:11,393 --> 00:02:14,460
-- It was my friend that she used...
+- It was my friend that she used…
 - Your friend!

 57